agustinmiura/java-proyects/README.md

 TODO
 ====

-* Fix the UUID mapping for the table entities .
+* Fix the UUID mapping for the table entities and all the entities.
 * data.sql to be executed and load all the data.